Francis Vaiotu

 Francis Vaiotu (born 8 January 1986) is a New Zealand rugby league footballer for Sydney Roosters in the National Rugby League.
 His positions of choice is Winger or Centre.
-He made is NRL Debut in Round 14 2011 against the Melbourne Storm.
+He made his NRL Debut in Round 14 2011 against the Melbourne Storm.
 Francis has a Diploma in Community Welfare from TAFE and a Bachelor of Health Science PDHPE degree from the University of Western Sydney.

 Vaiotu is a product of rugby league club Cabramatta Two Blues and school Fairfield Patrician Brothers College.
 He is married to Erin Vaiotu (m.
 2016).